erblast/datistics/content/post/2019-07-15-europython.md

 - `pyinstaller` can be used to reduce dependencies, but does not detect all dependencies and then they need to be added manually.

 Do:
-- dont run as root¨
+- dont run as root
 - use image hash instead of image name and tag (hash sign version of image similar like git commit hashes)
 - build your own distroless images
 - sign docker images